 Fulcrum’s SpatialVideo adds another tool to the field surveying toolbox for the collection of OSM reference data.
 Video mapping isn’t a new concept in the world of OSM, but the tools available make it challenging to build a good workflow for analysis and mapping after you collect video.
 There are cameras that can record video with GPS tracks, but there aren’t many smartphone methods for recording GPS-based video.

-To get started collecting some video, you can use any Fulcrum app with a video field.
+To get started collecting video, you can use any Fulcrum app with a video field.
 We’ve published a quick template to get you started (it even has a status field to help track whether you’ve mapped the video’s contents in OpenStreetMap).

 Collecting is as easy as recording video clips inside of your “OpenStreetVideo” survey app, and syncing them up for later viewing or editing.
 I’ve recorded a sample video below that I’ll use in this example from downtown St. Petersburg.
 In the clip, I was driving and recording video with a Nexus 5 device, using a K2 windshield mount for steady and safe capture.